 If implemented correctly, we foresee MaaS making an important contribution to our accessibility, liveability and safety.
 In practice, this means that we will be more conscious of our car use.
 Many people now use their cars to travel to work or private appointments out of habit, but also because there is no knowledge of alternatives or too little experience with other options.

 Another reason could be that the range on offer is too fragmented and that it is difficult or not always advantageous to combine different modes of transport.
 As a result, many households have a car outside their front door which is stationary most of the time.
 With MaaS, there will be a reliable alternative to owning a means of transport because the use of alternatives will become simpler and therefore more attractive.

 We are developing knowledge of MaaS in collaboration with leading global players such as the Urbanism Next Centre, Fraunhofer and the World Economic Forum.
 Our New Mobility and MaaS programme focuses on an integrated approach geared towards strategy, technology, impact and governance.
 At a strategic level, we map out the MaaS playing field for companies and public authorities while keeping mutual interests in mind.

-As an example, we are working on a vision study on emerging technologies for MaaS.
+As an example, we are working on a vision study on emerging technologies for Smart Mobility (including MaaS), for the European parliament.
 In addition, We contribute to the development of technology which makes MaaS possible.
 This involves in-depth, in-house knowledge on Artificial Intelligence, CAD and platform technology.
 Through advanced models, we provide a complete picture of the impacts of various MaaS scenarios.
 In doing so, as much data as possible needs to be accessed and processed.